constgen/neutrino-preset-svelte/README.md

 - `html-defer`: Adds `defer` attribute to `<script>` tags in HTML files when building;
 - `chunk`: Defines chunks for manifest and vendor entry points.
 Can be configured via package.json;
 - `hot`: Enables hot module reloading;
-- `clean`: Clears the contents of build prior to creating a production bundle.
+- `clean`: Clears the contents of build prior to creating a production bundle;
+- `copy`: Copies files during build, defaults from `src/static` to `build/static`.
 <!--- `progress`: Displays a progress bar when using neutrino build.-->

 ### Customization and configuration